Larsosterholt/BSc-inverted-pendulum/PID_physical_model_angle_and_angular_vel_feedback/readme.md

-# Controll on physical model using angle and angle velocity feed back.
+# Controll of a physical model using angle and angle velocity feed back.

 Run parameters.mlx before running simulink for setting parameters for the model.